MicrosoftDocs/sql-docs/docs/reporting-services/reports/find-the-report-definition-schema-version-ssrs.md

 ## How to: Identify the RDL schema version of a report

-1. Open the report .rdl file in an application such as Notepad or XML Notepad 2007 in which you can view the xml.
+1. Open the report .rdl file in an application such as Notepad or XML Notepad, in which you can view the XML.

      The XML Report element specifies the schema namespace.
 For example, the following Report element specifies the namespace for Report Designer and the namespace for the report definition.